 This link will only work once you have installed and configured Tor Bowser Bundle (TBB).

 The CyberGuerrilla IRC network will be shut down on February 2020.
 How to connect to “Onion.IRC #CgAn” with Hexchat.
-Anonymous Launched “Onion IRC” (...)
+Anonymous Launched “Onion IRC” a New Deep Web Chat Service.
+Hackers, activists, artists and internet citizens, join us in a collective effort (...)